neuroallyai/cookiecutter-neuroally-ai/{{cookiecutter.project_slug}}/README.md

 ```

 {% if cookiecutter.include_tests == "yes" -%}
 ## 🧪 Running Tests

 This project uses `pytest` for automated testing.
-To run the test suite:
+To run the test suite (ensure you've installed the dev group dependencies):

 ```bash
 {% if cookiecutter.use_conda_support == "yes" -%}